farhanatasnim/Dengue_Forcasting_Climatic/README.md

 * The graphs show a clear link between rainfall and dengue cases in Ahmedabad.
 However, it's challenging to spot the same relationship in the other two regions.

 ![Example Image](Images/Figure2)
+Figure 2: examines the timing of most rainfalls throughout the year by overlaying data from multiple years onto a single annual scale on the top plot.
+Likewise, in the bottom plot, we employed a similar approach to identify the peak period of the year during which the influx of dengue cases is most pronounced.

 * By looking at the above graph, it's evident that dengue cases increased shortly after heavy rainfall.
 For instance, in Ahmedabad, dengue cases peaked in week 40, about 5 to 6 weeks after the highest rainfall.
 * Grainger casuality test(GC test):